Japan and U.S. must lead preparations for next pandemic | The Japan Times

 In short, both the U.S. and Japan seem completely consumed with meeting the tremendous domestic challenges at hand.

-Meanwhile, China — where the crisis began — and Russia are attempting to promote heavy-handed, Orwellian approaches that combines cutting-edge surveillance technologies with illiberal political values.
+Meanwhile, China — where the crisis began late last year — and Russia are attempting to promote heavy-handed, Orwellian approaches that combine cutting-edge surveillance technologies with illiberal political values.

 Further damaging the prospects of a united response, the World Health Organization has fumbled its handling of the coronavirus crisis.